16 Incredible Things to Do in Melbourne: The 2026 Edition

 I always enjoy soaking up the fern-filled vibes at the Royal Botanic Gardens

-One of my favourite aspects of living in Melbourne is the sheer number of green spaces we have to enjoy.
-The one place I always bring new visitors to, however, is the Royal Botanic Gardens, a sprawling area of the city that’s perfect for taking a break from the bustle of the city.
+One of my favourite things about living in Melbourne is the sheer number of green spaces we have access to.
+The one spot I always bring new visitors to, however, is the Royal Botanic Gardens.

 Jump Aboard Puffing Billy